Coalitional Permutation Manipulations in the Gale-Shapley Algorithm: Omitted Proofs in Section .

 If after eliminating $\mathcal{R}$, any member of $Max(\mathcal{R})$ can be reached from $s$, then we need to show that all other vertices are also reachable from $s$.
 We split all vertices into two parts.
 Let $V$ denote the set of all the vertices that can be reached from members of $Max(\mathcal{R})$.
 If a vertex $v$ is in $V$, then $v$ is reachable from $s$ through $Max(\mathcal{R})$.
 If $v$ is not in $V$, then in the initial graph, there is a path $p$ from $s$ to $v$.
-We claim that all the vertices in path $p$ is not in any of the rotations in $\mathcal{R}$ or overtaken when eliminating a rotation.
+We claim that no vertex in path $p$ is either in any of the rotations in $\mathcal{R}$ or overtaken when eliminating a rotation.
 Otherwise, according to Lemma~\ref{ClosedSetsReachability}, $v$ is reachable from $Max(\mathcal{R})$.
 Thus, the path $p$ is still in the graph after eliminating all the rotations in $\mathcal{R}$. \end{proof}

-\subsection{Proof of Theorem \ref{CloSetEliminatable}}
+\subsection{Proof of Theorem \ref{CloSetEliminatable}.}